onautogithub/scaffold-library-web-application/README.md

     themes,
     { required: true },
   ),
-  loadPeriodInDays: new IntegerField(
+  loanPeriodInDays: new IntegerField(
-    'loadPeriodInDays',
+    'loanPeriodInDays',
-    label('loadPeriodInDays'),
+    label('loanPeriodInDays'),
     { required: true, min: 1 },
   ),
 };
-*Note: min: 1 above implies loadPeriodInDays can be a min of 1 day or higher.
+*Note: min: 1 above implies loanPeriodInDays can be a min of 1 day or higher.
 You cannot save the settings if you indicate 0 days.

 Save and close the file.

 > Next we need to declare the label for this new field in the International en.js file -Navigate to the frontend->src->i18n->en.js

-- Locate the entity settings and add the label  -- loadPeriodInDays: 'Loan Period (In Days)' -- under fields below theme
+- Locate the entity settings and add the label  -- loanPeriodInDays: 'Loan Period (In Days)' -- under fields below theme
   settings: {
     title: 'Settings',
     menu: 'Settings',